- Last updated: February 2023

 4.5 The room types available for some groups of students to apply for may be restricted.

-4.6 With the exception of 16 Strawberry Hill Road and Waldegrave Park 5, residents living in accommodation managed by the University are required to vacate during the University Christmas closure period.
+4.6 With the exception of room offers with a 36-week inclusive licence period, residents living in University managed accommodation are required to vacate during the University Christmas closure period.
 Belongings do not need to be removed at this time and no accommodation fees are charged for days where access is not permitted.
-Applicants who require University Accommodation over the Christmas period should select their preferences accordingly and specify this requirement during the online process or contact the Accommodation Service before their application is processed.
+Applicants who require University Accommodation over the Christmas period should select their preferences accordingly and specify this requirement during the online process and contact the Accommodation Service before their application is processed.